-Dr. Steven A. Burr is Director of Program Operations and Affiliate Assistant Professor in the Graduate Liberal Studies program at Loyola University Maryland, and Editor-in-Chief of Confluence–The Journal of Graduate Liberal Studies.
+Dr. Steven A. Burr is Director of Program Operations and Affiliate Assistant Professor in the Graduate Liberal Studies program at Loyola University Maryland, and Editor of Confluence–The Journal of Graduate Liberal Studies.
 His first book, Finite Transcendence: Existential Exile and the Myth of Home (Lexington Books/Rowman and Littlefield, 2014), examines the human engagement, aesthetically and existentially, with the finitude and limits that define human existence.
 More recently, he has written on identity, marginalization, and liberal education for the journal Zeteo.
 He completed his doctoral work in liberal studies at Georgetown University, where he also developed and taught courses until 2012.

 For submissions, queries, comments, etc.: Editor@confluence-aglsp.org.

 "Transcending the Paradox of Violence: A Dialectical/Dialogical Interrogation of the Colonial–Anti-Colonial Struggle in Algeria."
 Soundings: An Interdisciplinary Journal.
 [In press.]

 "Transitions and Transformations in the Halls of Academe and the Streets of Baltimore."
 Paper presented at the Annual Conference of the Association of Graduate Liberal Studies Programs, Oklahoma City, OK, October 2016. (with Randall Donaldson)

 "Names & Naming: Identity, Self-Determination, Power."
 Zeteo.
 August 30, 2016.